 Other phytochemicals are necessary too in the prevention of adult-onset macular degeneration, the most common cause of blindness in the elderly; notably zeaxanthin and the oleocanthal found only in extra virgin olive oil.

-Usually you will find that olive oil and lemon or lime are amongst the chief ingredients.
-Added to your kale pesto they turn it into a veritable medicine-chest of prevention.
+Usually you will find that olive oil and lemon are amongst the chief ingredients; added to your kale pesto they turn it into a veritable medicine-chest of prevention.
 One of them is sulforaphane for diabetics.

 I almost never use lemon juice; that's odd I hear you thinking.
 It is because more than half of the goodies are found in the whole-pulp.